nicholasss/chirpy/docs/api.md

 - "POST /api/refresh"

   - Request:
     Requires a valid refresh token in the authorization header.
+If a new refresh token is needed, then use the "POST /api/user" endpoint.

   - Response:
-    A new access token is provided, and the previous access token is revoked.
+    A new access token is provided.
-    TODO: Revoke previous access token on this endpoint.

   ```json
   {